-If you pass away without a valid Will, the probate court will distribute your assets based on your state’s laws of intestacy.
+If you pass without a valid Will, probate court will distribute your assets based on your state’s laws of intestacy.
 The intent of intestate succession laws is to distribute assets to relatives in a manner that resembles how a typical person would design an estate plan.
 Exceptions can never be made, no matter how obvious it is that this was not what the deceased person would have wanted, or for any special circumstances.
 That’s why it’s important to have a Will and to register it with the U.S. Will Registry, to ensure that your beneficiaries are able to find it.

 Meaning of Intestate

 According to the Merriam-Webster dictionary, intestate means “having made no valid will.”
 This means that in order to avoid having your property distributed based on state laws of intestacy, you must not only state your wishes for your assets after your death, but you must also strictly adhere to your state’s requirements for the formation and execution of a valid Will.
 If a will is found to be lacking any of the following elements, then a probate court may deem the Last Will ‘invalid’.
 Without a valid will, the deceased will be stated as dying, “intestate.”

 The Four Elements Required for a Will to be Valid

 The four main elements required for a will to be valid are testamentary intent, testamentary capacity, execution free of fraud, undue influence, duress or mistake, and proper execution.

 The first element: You can usually meet testamentary intent by simply stating at the beginning of your will that you intend it to be your “Last Will and Testament.”